-The new BART Plaza will now open a year later than expected.
+The new BART Plaza will now open even later than expected.

 The project is almost a year behind schedule.
 The heavy rains in 2016-17 caused about 50 rain days.
 A dispute between the general contractor and some subs has also slowed progress.

 The BART Rotunda that stood sentinel in Berkeley for more than 40 years is being torn down to make way for a new entrance to the station.